 In 2017, Poland was the greatest net beneficiary, receiving nearly $10 billion more than it paid, followed by Greece and Romania, at nearly $4 billion each.

 What about the EU’s other organizations?

 In addition to the EU’s seven official institutions, the bloc has dozens of other bodies—agencies, committees, offices, foundations, schools, and banks.
 They generally do research, make recommendations, carry out administrative tasks, or otherwise help implement EU policy.
 There are also political and economic arrangements that include some but not all EU countries.

 - The Schengen Area comprises countries that have agreed to eliminate all border controls between them and strengthen law-enforcement cooperation.
 Its membership includes four non-EU countries—Iceland, Liechtenstein, Norway, and Switzerland—while five EU countries—Bulgaria, Croatia, Cyprus, Ireland, and Romania—don’t participate.

 - The eurozone is the group of nineteen of the twenty-seven EU members that use the euro currency.
 Their monetary policy is subject to the European Central Bank, which issues and manages the euro.
-Denmark and the United Kingdom have permanent exemptions; the rest of the EU is legally required to join the eurozone at some point.
+Denmark and the United Kingdom were given permanent exemptions; the rest of the EU is legally required to join the eurozone at some point.

 - The European Economic Area (EEA) is a 1994 agreement extending the EU single market to three non-EU countries: Iceland, Liechtenstein, and Norway.
 Those three countries, plus Switzerland, form the European Free Trade Association (EFTA), a separate free trade area.